librity/nc_nomadcoin/README.md

 </p>

-The bigger `d` gets, the more points in the curve we end up hitting before reaching `d .
+The bigger `d` gets, the more points in the curve we end up hitting before reaching the point `d .
 G`.
-We end up bouncing around the Elliptic curve in a pseudo-random manner, much like the modular arithmetic of Diffie–Hellman key exchange algorithm.
+This bouncing around the curve looks very pseudo-random, much like the modular arithmetic of Diffie–Hellman key exchange algorithm.

-The advantage of this is that it's computationally impractical to calculate the value of `d` from `d .
-G` for a large-enough `d`, and it's very easy for a computer to generate `d .
+The point of this is that it's computationally impractical to calculate the value of `d` from `d .
+G`, given a large-enough `d`.
+It's also very easy for a computer to generate `d .
 G` from `d` and `G`.
 This is very similar to a hash function, in that the output is practically non-invertible: